shjang7/enumerable/README.md

 PATH : ./enumerable-method/enumerable.rb
 ```

-> Copy each method to 'irb' and check working
+> Copy every method to 'irb'

+> If the method included related method(i.e. my_each), also you would test the related method previously

 ```sh
 > def my_each